python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 - It should now look like this:

 - Press start when you are ready to begin recording.
-    - Hint: Make sure that whoever is transmitting has their message on repeat.
+    - Hint: Make sure that whoever is transmitting has their message set to repeat so that you can capture it more easily.
-    - You will only need to record for 3-5 seconds or the file will be large.
+    - The file grows quite quickly, so don't record for longer than about 3-5 seconds.

 </div>
 <div class="column">